Meet the Team

 ELLEN TOOMEY-HALE, ESQ.

 Ellen has served children, youth, and young adults in Colorado since 1982 as District Court Magistrate, Assistant Director/Training Coordinator of the Office of the Child’s Representative, Deputy District Attorney, Court Facilitator, Guardian ad litem, Defense Counsel, Adjunct Professor, and Probation Officer.
 Ellen has legal expertise in nonprofit development and has volunteered to assist non-profit startups for decades.
 She still believes that one person can make a difference and change the world.
-She looks forward to accomplishing systemic change for kids, especially through the foster care documentary, as her legacy.
+She endeavors to accomplish systemic change for kids, especially through the foster care documentary, as her legacy.

 TERRI HOOPES, CPA